Subdivision 1. Scope. Unless the context clearly requires otherwise, the terms used in this chapter have the meanings given them in this section.

 Subd.
 26. Qualified right to payment.
 "Qualified right to payment" means an award of damages against a licensed certification authority by a court having jurisdiction over the certification authority in a civil action for violation of this chapter.

 Subd.
 27. Recipient.
-"Recipient" means a person who has received a certificate and a digital signature verifiable with reference to a public key listed in the certificate and is in a position to rely on it.
+"Recipient" means a person who receives or has a digital signature and is in a position to rely on it.

 Subd.
 28. Recognized repository.
 "Recognized repository" means a repository recognized by the secretary under section 325K.25.